Heddan History, Family Crest & Coats of Arms

 Early Notables of the Heddan family (pre 1700)

-1556), an English reforming divine and his brother, Walter Haddon LL.D.
-(1515-1572), an English civil lawyer, much involved in church and university affairs under Edward...
 Another 34 words (2 lines of text) are included under the topic Early Heddan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heddan family to Ireland

 Some of the Heddan family moved to Ireland, but this topic is not covered in this excerpt.

 Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heddan family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Heddan family emigrate to North America: James Hadden in Maryland in 1697 and later moved to Virginia; John Haddin arrived in Philadelphia in 1848; John and Margaret Haddon settled in Salem Massachusetts in 1630.